 The right commercial roofing specialists for your business!

 A leaking roof can affect the structural integrity of a building and the health of its occupants.
-During spring, summer or fall, a roof that leaks water can lead to considerable damage and increase mold.
+During spring, summer or fall, a roof that leaks water can lead to considerable damage and, eventually, the presence of mold.
 During the winter, ice can build up under the top layer of your roof and cause water damage once it thaws.
 Ensuring that your roof is in good condition is vital in preserving your investment, your business and the well-being of your employees.

 Whether you need to repair or replace the roof of your commercial building, you will need a professional who has proven themselves and who will know how to do quality work, in line with your requirements, your budget and your time frame.
 You should also be aware that most insurance companies no longer cover water damage that occurs at a higher level than the ground, so it is all the more important to choose the right contractor to repair or prevent damage.

 This is where RenoAssistance comes in.
 We have already identified and verified the best roofing experts for this type of work, so that you can start your roofing project immediately with a business you can trust.

-It needs to be noted that for your roof you will have several choices between different materials, whether your roof is flat or sloping!
-Here we've listed these with their advantages, disadvantages and their lifespan.
+It needs to be noted that for your roof you will have several choices between different materials, whether your roof is flat or sloped!
+Below is a list of different types of roofs with their advantages, disadvantages and their lifespan.

 Gravel and bitumen (multi-layer)

 For flat roofs, gravel and tar have been the standard for several decades.
-Today, however, other solutions are beginning to take its place as the preferred choice.
+However, today there exists other solutions that are beginning to take its place as the preferred choice.

 - Advantages: Classic and popular solution.
-Contractors don't need to have more specific permits, such as with elastomer, to install it.
+Contractors don't need to have more specific permits, such as with elastomeric membrane, to install it.